Slaitroc/RicciPaoliGrisoni/RASD.md

 3. The Platform shows to Students the status of spontaneous applications
 4. The Platform shows to Students the current status of the recommendation process
 5. The Platform shows to Companies the current status of the recommendation process for a given internship
-6. The Platform shows to Companies information about interviews
+6. The Platform shows to Companies information about Interviews
 7. The Platform shows to Universities information about an ongoing internship
 8. The Platform notifies Students and Companies when a suitable recommendation is found
 9. The Platform provides Students and Companies suggestions about how to make their submissions